RetroDECK/ES-DE/USERGUIDE.md

 There's a log file in the home directory as well named **es_log.txt**, please refer to this in case of any errors as it should provide information on what went wrong.

-After ES finds at least one game file, it will populate that game system and the application will start.
+After ES-DE finds at least one game file, it will populate that game system and the application will start.
 If there are no game files, an error messsage will be shown, explaining that you need to install your game files into your ROM directory.
 You will also be given a choice to change the ROM directory if you don't want to use the default path.
 Please refer to the game installation procedure below in this document for more information regarding this.

 ## Input device configuration

-When first starting ES, the application will look for any attached controllers (joysticks and gamepads).
+When first starting ES-DE, the application will look for any attached controllers (joysticks and gamepads).
 If no devices are found, it will be assumed that only keyboard navigation is to be used and the default keyboard mappings will be applied.
 It's recommended to change these default values, and a message will be displayed describing just this.
 It's however possible to hide this notification permanently and continue to use the default keyboard mappings indefinitely if you're happy with them.

-If a controller is attached when starting ES and no **es_input.cfg** input configuration file exists, you will be presented with the input configuration dialog.
+If a controller is attached when starting ES-DE and no **es_input.cfg** input configuration file exists, you will be presented with the input configuration dialog.
 Just follow the steps as described to map the inputs.

 If an es_input.cfg configuration file exists, you will not be presented with the input device configuration screen as that would normally just be annoying.
-If you however need to configure a device to control the application (i.e. you've replaced your controller), you can do so by starting ES with the command line argument **--force-input-config** or you can manually delete the es_input.cfg file prior to starting the application.
+If you however need to configure a device to control the application (i.e. you've replaced your controller), you can do so by starting ES-DE with the command line argument **--force-input-config** or you can manually delete the es_input.cfg file prior to starting the application.
 Alternatively you can navigate to the menu using your keyboard and select **Configure input** manually to configure your new device.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.